Finance (Investment & Asset Management) (MSc)Back

 Why Choose This Course

-The MSc Finance (Asset Management) is focused on preparing students for successful careers in the international investment, asset management, finance and banking industries.
-Graduates gain an understanding of the theory of financial markets while developing a combination of analytical, practical and professional skills sought by employers.
+This MSc Finance (Investment & Asset Management) programme is focused on preparing you for a successful career in the international investment, finance and banking industry.
+Our graduates gain an understanding of the theory of financial markets while developing the combination of analytical, practical, and professional skills sought by employers.
 Specific reasons to choose this unique course include:

 - A syllabus aligned with the leading professional bodies ensures graduates have the up to date knowledge valued by employers.